 VILMA EID, Galeria Estação, São Paulo

-Founded in 2004 and occupying a large three-story building in the Pinheiros neighborhood, Vilma Eid’s gallery is top name in Brazil’s art market when it comes to self-taught and outsider artists.
+Founded in 2004 and occupying a large three-story building in the Pinheiros neighborhood, Vilma Eid’s gallery is a top name in Brazil’s art market when it comes to self-taught and outsider artists.
 The gallery’s portfolio also includes contemporary artists with a close dialogue with the genre.
 For twelve years, Galeria Estação has participated in SP-Arte, its most important annual art fair.

 Personally I don’t understand about technology but my team was able to build the viewing room with information and videos on our artists, and I was very satisfied with the end result.